 A chemical peel should always be administered by a licensed skincare professional or dermatologist such as Dr. Rachel Ness.
 The treatment involves the application of a strong chemical solution to your face.
 The chemical solution penetrates and exfoliates the skin, getting rid of bacteria and buildup.
 Patients often feel a light tingling sensation with the light to moderate peels.
 The duration of the treatment is determined by your doctor closely monitoring your skin changes.

 With light to moderate peels you can expect little to no downtime.
 With deep peels, Dr. Ness will give you after-care instructions, which can be extensive and require close monitoring.
 Your skin will be very sensitive and red during your recovery and you should avoid direct sun exposure, since your skin will be photosensitive, which can cause hyperpigmentation.

 Chemical peels are a great solution to help reduce signs of aging, skin discoloration, sun damage, and acne.
 The maintenance of your skin will depend on your unique chemical peel.
 Most often, ointments, sunscreens, and moisturizers are good products to use during your recovery to help care for your skin.
-Dr. Ness can recommend the best products to use at-home to maintain your results, depending on your skin goals and concerns.
+Dr. Ness and the team can recommend the best products to use at-home to maintain your results, depending on your skin goals and concerns.

 - Glycolic Acid Peels